On the Concentration of the Domination Number of the Random Graph: Non-concentration

 \section{Non-concentration}

-In this section we prove Theorem~\ref{nonConc}, giving a justification for the existence of a lower bound on $p$ in Theorem~\ref{MAIN}.
+In this section we prove Theorem~\ref{newNonConc}, giving a justification for the existence of some lower bound on $p$ in Theorem~\ref{MAIN}.

-Let us first give an outline of the proof.
-We assume to the contrary that for some $C=c\frac{\myr}{n\sqrt{p}}$, we have that $D(G)\leq\myr+C$ a.a.s for $G\sim \Gnp$.
-Then we delete edges of $G$ with a tiny probability, a probability so small, that the resulting graph $F \sim \mathcal{G}(n,p')$ (where $p'$ is very close to $p$) shows very similar properties to $G$.
-In particular, it will be true that $D(F)\leq\myr+C$ still holds a.a.s.
-On the other hand we will also show that the deletion process ruins every single dominating set of size $\myr+C$ with positive probability, a contradiction.
+\begin{proof}[Proof of Theorem~\ref{newNonConc} (a) and (c)] Let us first describe the common idea of the two proofs.
+We assume to the contrary that for $G\sim \Gnp$, $D(G)$ is in some interval $I$ of integers a.a.s.~(in case of (a) $I$ is an interval of length $Kn\sqrt{p}$, in case of (c) $I=[1, \myr + c\frac{\myr}{n\sqrt{p}}]$).
+Then we delete edges of $G$ with a tiny probability, a probability so small, that the resulting graph $F \sim \mathcal{G}(n,p')$ (where $p'$ is very close to $p$) shows very similar properties to $G$ a.a.s.
+In particular, it will be true that $D(F)\leq I$ still holds a.a.s.
+On the other hand we will also show that with positive probability the deletion process ruins every single dominating set with size from $I$, a contradiction.

+To conclude the similarity of the graph $G$ and the graph $F$ after the deletion we need the following proposition involving convex graph properties.
 A graph property (set of graphs) $Q$ is called {\em convex}, if for any three graphs $G\subseteq F\subseteq H$, from $G\in Q$ and $H\in Q$ one obtains $F\in Q$.
-Since the graph property defined by the domination number being at most $\myr+C$ is monotone increasing, it is also convex and the following proposition can be applied.
+Since the graph property defined by the domination number being in some interval $I$ is convex, the following proposition can be applied.

 \begin{prop} Let $Q$ be a convex graph property, $p(1-p)\binom{n}{2} \rightarrow \infty$, $x\in \mathbb{R}$, and set $p' = p + x\frac{\sqrt{p}}{n}$.
 Further, suppose that $G\sim \Gnp$ and $F \sim \mathcal{G}(n,p')$.
 Then